michaeltoohig/bilolok/README.md

 ## Roadmap Ideas

+[ ] Check-ins
+[ ] Nakamal timeline view of check-ins and images in order

 Below are some ideas for the future of this project.

  - Have user that visits nakamal most regularly able to have special privileges to modify the profile page of the nakamal.